General federal powers

 Related to Fish

 The federal government is responsible for sea coasts and inland fisheries.
-But provinces are often responsible for certain waterways and bodies and aquaculture.
-Based on post-BNA Act agreements and court rulings, the federal government has produced a guide to provincial responsibilities related to oceans.
+But provinces are often responsible for certain waterways and bodies, aquaculture, and sport and recreational fisheries, some of this responsibility under the Fisheries Act but not overseen by the Fisheries and Oceans Canada.
+And because of provincial authority within other domains, such as relations with First Nations, economic development, resource extraction, environmental protection, agriculture and forest management, they must interact with the federal government on coastal management.
+Based on post-BNA Act agreements regarding the sharing or transfer of responsibilities, and court rulings, the federal government has produced a guide to provincial responsibilities related to oceans.

 Related to Health